paf31/blog-source/posts/2018-04-08-Incrementally-Improving-The-DOM.markdown

 toChange :: forall a da.
 Patch a da => da -> Change a toChange = unsafeCoerce
 ```

+We should think of the value `Jet { position: x, velocity: dx }` as being positioned currently at `x`, and _about to move_ by the amount `dx`.
+This might be reminiscent of dual numbers, from automatic differentiation, in which we pair a number with its rate of change.

 Given the definition of `Jet`, the encoding of incremental functions is simple: an incremental function from `a` to `b` (with their associated change structures) is represented by a function from `Jet a` to `Jet b`.